 Two school patrols operate.
-One in Friedlanders Road and one in Dr Pickering Avenue, and are on duty from 8.20 am till 8.40 am and 2.55 pm to 3.10 pm.
+One in Friedlanders Road and one in Dr Pickering Avenue, and are on duty from 8:20am to 8:40am and 2:55pm to 3:10pm.
 We would like parents, for the safety of their children, to see they arrive ready to cross the road between these times.